alperyilmaz/alperyilmaz.github.io/_posts/2016-04-19-welcome-to-jekyll.markdown

 By the way, this file was edited with MrHyde app.
 And this line was added via [prose.io](http://prose.io).

+Testing resposive youtube tag code: (This is definitely not responsive and ugly.
+It should be filling the div)

+{% youtube tnq2gwBhvCc %}

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/